 "That may be.
-But oh Teddy, you don't LOVE me.
+But oh Teddy, you don't love me.
 You love us, all of us!
-You said it yourself, all you wanted was to feel a part of something, to be in a family.
-We both know all you have is your grandfather.
-Why, you would have married Hannah!"
+You said it yourself, all you wanted was to feel a part of something, to be in a family that felt warm."

 "Jo.
 Ever since I went away to college...so, so much has changed.
 I realize that I already have a place within your family.
 All I need now is a place with you."

-Laurie looked all over Jo's face for some flicker of giving in.
-Seeing none, his face turned cold.
-A single tear rolled down his cheek.
-Shoving her away, he glared at her, muttering something intelligible.
-Without hesitation he pulled his coat around him and stalked off, leaving Jo alone to collapse onto the nearest bench, sobs wracking her body as she attempted to calm herself.
-But she couldn't.
+Laurie looked all over Jo's face, searching for a flicker of acceptance.
+Seeing none, his face turned cold, muttering something intelligible.
+Without another word, he pulled his coat around him and stalked off, leaving Jo to collapse onto the nearest bench, sobs wracking her body as she attempted to calm herself.

 Leaving her sketchbook, she stood and walked frantically in the direction Laurie had gone in.
-From a distance, she could see him stalking up to his grandfather's car, the old man standing by it, waiting with open arms to welcome home his grandson.
-Laurie nodded briskly, turned on his heel, and continued on his way, leaving his grandfather behind.
+From a distance, she could see him stalking up to his grandfather's car, the old man in the passenger seat with the window rolled down.
+Laurie nodded briskly at him, turned on his heel, and walked away, leaving his grandfather behind.

 Two seconds later a shot rang out.

-Before Jo could make a sound, the old man was falling, his blood staining the pavement beneath him.
-She saw Laurie turn around, and with an almost animalistic cry of grief he rushed toward his grandfather, catching him before he smashed into the ground.
-A few more moments and the kind old man was dead, leaving Laurie to press him to his chest and moan like a scared, small child.
-Jo knew that this was only adding to the grief and memories of losing his parents, but unlike the previous time, when little servant Jo had gathered Laurie up in her arms to cry, Laurie was all alone, screaming at the sky for why he had to go through so much pain.
-Jo began to run toward him, but before she could take ten steps Laurie stood, pulled a gun out of his breast-pocket, and pointed it at the man who had murdered his only living family.
+Before Jo could make a sound, the old man was slumped against the door, his blood trickling down to pool along the pavement.
+She saw Laurie turn around, and rush toward his grandfather, tearing open the door in his urgency.
+A few more moments passed, and Laurie's sudden cry of grief confirmed her fear, the old man was dead, leaving Laurie trembling like a scared, small child.
+Unlike their childhood, when little servant Jo had gathered Laurie up in her arms to cry, Laurie was all alone, screaming at the sky.
+Jo began to run toward him, but before she could take ten steps Laurie stood, pulled a gun out of his breast-pocket, and pointed it in the direction of the man who had murdered his only living family.

-Jo knew that after killing that man, Laurie wouldn't be able to go back.
-The sweet boy she had played with as a child would be lost forever, turned into a killer by his greatest hate.
+Jo knew that after killing that man, the sweet boy she had played with as a child would be lost forever, turned into a killer in the midst of his grief.
 She couldn't let that happen.
 She had one chance.

 Jo woke in a cold sweat, shaking from the horrible nightmare.
-It visited her night after night, and every morning she would wake in tears, replaying that horrible day, nine years ago, when she had lost her best friend forever.
-Although Laurie ended up not shooting that man, he was forever changed and before Jo had been able to reach him he was in the streets of the city, lost to the world.
+In the past month it had visited her night after night, and every morning she would wake in tears, replaying that horrible day nine years ago when she had lost her best friend forever.
+Before Jo had been able to reach him Laurie vanished, lost to the world.

 Nine years.
 Nine whole years.
 He could be dead by now, or worse.
 He could be homeless, freezing, starving, ten feet underground.
 The hole that had formed in her heart when he vanished grew larger by the day, and Jo sometimes wondered when her heart would would finally just give up in total despair.